 There are bathrooms in all four corners of the venue.
 At the very top of the venue is two handicapped single-stall bathrooms.
 There are large bathrooms with hardly any lines behind you in the museum.
 Walk to the back and look for the staircases.

-If you are looking at the venue and close to the left side (Mike side), there are actually two sets of bathrooms.
-Walk all the way down to the stage then right to the concession stands.
-Looking to your left you will see a small staircase with a restroom signing pointing down.
+If you are looking at the stage on the bottom right side (Mike side), there are actually two sets of bathrooms.
+Walk all the way down to the stage, then right to the concession stands.
+Looking to your left, you will see a small staircase with a restroom sign pointing down.
 You have now found the secret bathroom.
 Congratulations!
 There is almost never a line here.

 Red Rocks’ food is actually dynamite.
 You can find delicious pizza, Philly cheesesteaks, hot dogs, and more.
 The top of the venue has the largest variety of food to choose from.